HR ANALYTICS

 What is an HR dashboard?

-An HR dashboard is a business intelligence tool that allows businesses and HR teams to record, evaluate and report on various HR performance metrics.
-The idea of a dashboard, generally, is that of a high-level and interactive summary of multiple types of information, from potentially multiple data sources, that can be easily accessed and analyzed.
+An HR dashboard is a business intelligence tool that allows businesses and HR teams to record, evaluate, and report on various HR performance metrics.
+Generally speaking, business dashboards deliver high-level and interactive summaries of multiple types of information from multiple data sources that can be easily accessed and analyzed.

 Interactive HR dashboards split a single screen into several individual cells or widgets that summarize and present data through numbers, graphs, tables, and various other visuals.
 These visuals are often accompanied by links that let users drill down into more detail on specific metrics or data sources.
 This is instead of, for example, a single static report on attribution rates or multiple reports on various HR metrics that are spread across different screens or documents.

 HR dashboards might be broad, encompassing all of the information and data needed for the HR function.
-Or,an HR team may have multiple dashboards specific to various HR roles.
-This could include a dashboard on employee satisfaction, one on training and development, and another on executive compensation, for instance.
+Or, an HR team may have multiple dashboards specific to various HR roles.
+This could include a dashboard on employee satisfaction, an employee training and development dashboard, and one designated for executive compensation, for instance.
 The goal in all cases is to aggregate, simplify, and present data in a single screen to make it easier to quickly view, analyze, and take action on specific HR metrics.

-The core benefit of HR dashboard is their ability to simplify and centralized key metrics and data points that HR teams use to drive their strategies and make decisions.
+The core benefit of HR dashboards is their ability to simplify and centralize key metrics and data points that HR teams use to drive their strategies and make decisions.

 Process for developing and using HR dashboards